hannahsohkim/YelpCamp/README.md

 - Express

 ### Overview
-YelpCamp is a simple CRUD web application with RESTful routing.
-A user can view all campgrounds, add a new campground, edit an existing campground, or delete a campground.
-There is also authentication which allows users to log in.
+Sites to Sight is a web application that hosts beautiful sites.
+The aim for the app is to discover new places you can visit, and beautiful sights to see.
+It follows a RESTful routing pattern that allows a user to view all sites, edit a site, add new sites, and delete a site.
+There is authentication which allows users to log in and manage this data.